Sknow1112/Sknow1112/README.md

   </a>
 </div>

 ## Hi, My name is Sergio.
-I have over 4 years of experience with generative AI models as of 2024.
-I am currently studying Cybersecurity with burgeoning Full Stack Developer knowledge.
-For more information about my experience and education, you can reach me at Sknow1112@gmail.com.
+For more information about my experience and education, you can visit my website or reach me at Sknow1112@gmail.com.

 <!--